UTM Code Generator (Add Parameters in Bulk)

 In 1997, Urchin was a software company that specializes in web statistics.
 This year is around the same year Google was invented.

 In 2002, Urchin introduced the UTMs to get more out of the web statistics.

 In 2005, Google acquired the Urchin company and renamed the software tool into Google Analytics.
 UTM tagging has been here ever since.

 UTM tracking is a method to track and tag campaigns through the URL (Uniform Resource Locator).
-UTM parameters are URL query strings that assign specific values.
+UTM codes are URL query strings that assign specific values.

-UTM parameters enable you to add custom queries and naming to your reports.
-These UTM parameters are used in Google Analytics reports.
+UTM codes enable you to add custom queries and naming to your reports.
+These UTM codes are used in Google Analytics reports.
 But, they are also used by other marketing analytics tools.

 UTMs are parameters added after URLs.
 This to track marketing campaigns like Facebook or email.
 This helps analysts collect data and create marketing reports.